Teenage Caveman (1958 film)

-Teenage Caveman (U.K. title: Out of the Darkness) is an independently made 1958 black-and-white science fiction adventure film drama, produced and directed by Roger Corman, and starring Robert Vaughn and Sarah Marshall.
-Teenage Caveman was released by American International Pictures in July 1958 as a double feature with How to Make a Monster.
+Teenage Caveman (also known as Out of the Darkness in the United Kingdom) is a 1958 American independent black-and-white science fiction adventure film produced and directed by Roger Corman, and starring Robert Vaughn and Darah Marshall.
+The film was released by American International Pictures in July 1958 as a double feature with How to Make a Monster.

-The film was originally filmed under the title Prehistoric World and some 8x10 publicity stills retained the original title; AIP later changed it.
-Years later, Corman stated in an interview, "I never directed a film called Teenage Caveman".
-Lead actor Vaughn stated in an interview that he considered Teenage Caveman to be the worst film ever made.
+Originally filmed as Prehistoric World with some 8x10 publicity stills retaining this title, AIP later changed it.
+Years later, Corman stated in an interview, "I never directed a film called Teenage Caveman."
+Vaughn stated in an interview that he considered Teenage Caveman to be the worst film ever made.
 It was later featured on the mocking television series Mystery Science Theater 3000.

 Plot

 A tribe of primitive humans live in a barren, rocky wasteland and struggle for survival, despite a lush, plant-filled land on the other side of a nearby river.
 They refuse to cross the river because of a law that evolved from an ancient tale, warning of a god lurking there who brings death with a single touch.

 A young man of the tribe challenges the law and is eventually followed by other male members of his tribe, who fearfully cross the river in order to bring him back.
 They soon encounter the terrible god, a large, horribly burned but strangely human-like creature.
 Despite the young man's peace overture to the god, another tribal member, out of fear, lays a trap and stones the creature to death with a large rock; the young man then shoots and kills that tribesman with one of his arrows.
 The others gather around the now-dead god and discover that the creature is actually a much older man with long white hair.
 He is wearing some kind of strange, unknown outer garment with a fearful hood.
 They find another strange thing in the old man's possession; they are puzzled by this flat, thick object that opens and contains mysterious markings and vivid black, white and gray images that show an even stranger human world unknown to them.

 In a surprising denouement provided by the old man after his death, the truth is revealed in voice-over as the tribesmen leaf through his book.
 He was actually a survivor of a long-ago nuclear holocaust, forced to live for decades inside his now-ragged, discolored and bulky radiation suit (which is implied to have once been covered with deadly radioactive fallout).
 The old man has wandered the land for decades, while the primitive remnants of a devastated human race have slowly increased their numbers; his frightening outer appearance caused them to fear and shun him.

 A final, cautionary question is asked in voice-over by the old man: will humanity someday repeat its nuclear folly after civilization has once again risen to its former heights?